mjambon/blog/src/index.md

        style="height: 100px"/>
 </a>

-I'm a software developer, creator, and researcher.
+I'm a programmer, creator, and researcher.
 Originally from France, I live in the San Francisco Bay Area.

 <code>martin@mjambon.com</code>